-

 If you’re ready to upgrade to an extraordinary career, a Radiologic Technology Associate's degree may be the right path for you.

-We’ve made advancing your radiologic technology career even easier by offering radiology technologist courses and credentials that fit into a busy working schedule.
+We’ve made advancing your radiologic technology education even easier by offering radiology technologist courses and credentials that fit into a busy working schedule.
 Our program also prepares you to take the American Registry of Radiologic Technologists (ARRT exam) to earn your certification and registration.
-The application fee for the first attempt at the ARRT certification exam is included in the total program costs.2 Once you earn your Associate’s degree, you can also choose to continue your education by transferring your credits into our Health and Wellness Bachelor’s degree.
+The application fee for the first attempt at the ARRT certification exam is included in the total program costs.2 Once you earn your Associate's degree in Radiologic Technology, you can also choose to continue your education by transferring your credits into our Health and Wellness Bachelor’s degree.

 Accreditation